 Which public adjuster should I hire?

 Hire Reliant Insurance Adjusters.
 We can help.
 Karen Schiffmiller and Scott Scovin are both members of the Florida Association of Public Insurance Adjusters (FAPIA) and are held to the highest standards of ethics.
-Karen Schiffmiller sits on the Board of Directors of FAPIA.
+Karen Schiffmiller is the past President and remains on the Board of Directors of FAPIA.
 They regularly attend educational courses that are public adjuster specific in order to keep up to date on all of the latest rules, laws, trends and insurance company policies to be able to advocate for their policyholder clients.
 Look no further.
 You have found your public insurance adjuster.

 How much does a public adjuster charge?